Inadmissible to Canada – Reasons and CausesMiguel Lopez2021-08-05T05:43:19-05:00

 ‘Inadmissible to Canada’ means certain people are not allowed into the country under immigration law.

-When applying for a visa or an Electronic Travel Authorization (eTA), or when arriving at a port of entry, a Canadian immigration officer will decide if you can enter Canada.
+When applying for a visa or an Electronic Travel Authorization (eTA), or when arriving at a port of entry, a Canadian Immigration Officer will decide if you are inadmissible to Canada or not.

-You could be found inadmissible for a number of reasons, such as:
+You could be found inadmissible to Canada for a number of reasons, such as: